 Results 1–10 of 66 for "Press Release"X related to "Interpersonal Processes in the Anxiety..."
-Refine Your Search Refine Your Search TopicChildren (8)Emotional health (8)Stress (6)Education (5)Therapy (5) 33 more... [+] Women & men (5)Teens (4)Workplace issues (4)Anxiety (3)Depression (3)Law & psychology (3)Learning & memory (3)Lesbian, gay, bisexual, transgender (3)Marriage & divorce (3)Obesity (3)Parenting (3)Personality (3)Trauma (3)Violence (3)Addictions (2)Bipolar disorder (2)Environment (2)Race (2)Sport & exercise (2)ADHD (1)Aging (1)Anger (1)HIV & AIDS (1)Immigration (1)Kids & the media (1)Military (1)Pain (1)Post-traumatic Stress Disorder (1)Sex (1)Sexual abuse (1)Sleep (1)Socioeconomic status (1)Suicide (1)Hide detailsDocument TypePress ReleaseXYear2014 (2)2013 (14)2012 (16)2011 (20)2010 (15)Author/ContributorFaden, Vivian B. (1)Pargament, Kenneth I. (1)Weber, Elke (1)Youngstrom, Eric (1) Results 1–10 of 66 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicChildren (8)Emotional health (8)Stress (6)Therapy (5)Women & men (5) 33 more... [+] Education (4)Teens (4)Workplace issues (4)Anxiety (3)Depression (3)Law & psychology (3)Learning & memory (3)Lesbian, gay, bisexual, transgender (3)Marriage & divorce (3)Obesity (3)Parenting (3)Personality (3)Trauma (3)Violence (3)Addictions (2)Bipolar disorder (2)Environment (2)Race (2)Sport & exercise (2)ADHD (1)Aging (1)Anger (1)HIV & AIDS (1)Immigration (1)Kids & the media (1)Military (1)Pain (1)Post-traumatic Stress Disorder (1)Sex (1)Sexual abuse (1)Sleep (1)Socioeconomic status (1)Suicide (1)Hide detailsDocument TypePress ReleaseXYear2014 (2)2013 (14)2012 (16)2011 (20)2010 (14)Author/ContributorFaden, Vivian B. (1)Pargament, Kenneth I. (1)Weber, Elke (1)Youngstrom, Eric (1) Results 1–10 of 66 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Women More Attracted to Men in RedIn the United States, England, Germany and China, women found men more appealing when they were either pictured wearing red or framed in red, compared with other colors.Press Release (August 2010)2.Today's Superheroes Send Wrong Image to Boys, Say ResearchersWatching superheroes beat up villains may not be the best image for boys to see if society wants to promote kinder, less stereotypical male behaviors.Press Release (August 2010)3.Anger: How to Recognize and Deal with a Common EmotionDr.
-Howard Kassinove explains how people can recognize and avoid anger triggers and provides ways to deal with anger when it does occur.Press Release (May 2012)4.Psychological Pain of Holocaust Still Haunts SurvivorsHolocaust survivors show remarkable resilience in their day-to-day lives, but they still manifest the pain of their traumatic past in the form of various psychiatric symptoms.Press Release (September 2010)5.The Truth About Cats and Dogs: Pets Are Good for Mental Health of ‘Everyday People’Study finds thinking about one’s pet is as beneficial as thinking about friends.Press Release (July 2011)6.Chronic Pain Relief More Likely When Psychological Science InvolvedWhen it comes to chronic pain, psychological interventions often provide more relief than prescription drugs or surgery without the risk of side effects, but are used much less frequently than traditional medical treatments.Press Release (February 2014)7.Teens Involved in Arts Activities Report More Depressive Symptoms than Teens Not Involved in the Arts, Research FindsTeens who participate in after-school arts activities such as music, drama and painting are more likely to report feeling depressed or sad than students who are not involved in these programs.Press Release (November 2012)8.Moving Repeatedly in Childhood Associated with Poorer Quality of Life Years LaterMoving to a new town or even a new neighborhood is stressful at any age, but a new study shows that frequent relocations in childhood are related to poorer well-being in adulthood, especially among people who are more introverted or neurotic.Press Release (June 2010)9.'Tis the Season for Nostalgia: Holiday Reminiscing Can Have Psychological BenefitsResearch finds that people who are prone to nostalgia excel at maintaining personal relationships and choose healthy social ways of coping with their troubles.Press Release (December 2011)10.Parents' Mental Health More Likely to Suffer When a Grown Child StrugglesEven into adulthood, problem children continue to give their parents heartache, and it doesn't matter if other children in the family grow up to be successful.Press Release (August 2010) Previous 1 2 3 ...
+Howard Kassinove explains how people can recognize and avoid anger triggers and provides ways to deal with anger when it does occur.Press Release (May 2012)4.Psychological Pain of Holocaust Still Haunts SurvivorsHolocaust survivors show remarkable resilience in their day-to-day lives, but they still manifest the pain of their traumatic past in the form of various psychiatric symptoms.Press Release (September 2010)5.The Truth About Cats and Dogs: Pets Are Good for Mental Health of ‘Everyday People’Study finds thinking about one’s pet is as beneficial as thinking about friends.Press Release (July 2011)6.Myths and Realities About Bipolar DisorderEric A. Youngstrom, PhD, shares knowledge on what bipolar disorder is and psychology’s role in identifying and treating it.Press Release (October 2012)7.Chronic Pain Relief More Likely When Psychological Science InvolvedWhen it comes to chronic pain, psychological interventions often provide more relief than prescription drugs or surgery without the risk of side effects, but are used much less frequently than traditional medical treatments.Press Release (February 2014)8.Moving Repeatedly in Childhood Associated with Poorer Quality of Life Years LaterMoving to a new town or even a new neighborhood is stressful at any age, but a new study shows that frequent relocations in childhood are related to poorer well-being in adulthood, especially among people who are more introverted or neurotic.Press Release (June 2010)9.'Tis the Season for Nostalgia: Holiday Reminiscing Can Have Psychological BenefitsResearch finds that people who are prone to nostalgia excel at maintaining personal relationships and choose healthy social ways of coping with their troubles.Press Release (December 2011)10.Parents' Mental Health More Likely to Suffer When a Grown Child StrugglesEven into adulthood, problem children continue to give their parents heartache, and it doesn't matter if other children in the family grow up to be successful.Press Release (August 2010) Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 66 for "Press Release"X related to "Interpersonal Processes in the Anxiety..."